scepter914/TelloDetection/README.md

-## TelloDetection
+## TelloFollowingPerson

+TelloFollowingPerson is application of drone following person.
-TelloDetection is sample code of conection between detection sample of chainercv and tellopy
+This is a sample code of conection between TelloPy and detection algorthm sample of ChainerCV.

 ## OS and library version